superbenefit/WREEP-docs/guides/wallets.md

 The word wallet in web3 is a bit misleading, because really it’s much more than a place to store currency.
 It’s more like your passport to web3, an identity card, gallery, and safety deposit box combined.

-For the WREEP project, we'll be guiding people to use Zerion's wallet, but if you already have experience managing your own wallet, or want to explore other options, feel free to use whatever you're most comfortable with.
+For the Windfall Protocol project, we'll be guiding people to use Zerion's wallet, but if you already have experience managing your own wallet, or want to explore other options, feel free to use whatever you're most comfortable with.

 ## Get your Zerion Smart Wallet